azapi | October 2025 | |

 The following is a non-normative example of a Resource containing a library_record

-property, that is itself a JSON object:¶
+property, that is itself an object:¶

 { "type": "book", "id": "123", "properties": { "library_record":{ "title": "AuthZEN in Action", "isbn": "978-0593383322" } } }